Epersea/Epersea/README.md

 - Python/Flask
 - HTML
 ### And I would love to learn more about...
-- React
+- React, Angular, Vue, Svelte or other JS frameworks
-- Typescript
+- TypeScript
 - Non-relational databases
-- Java, Go or other backend languages
+- Java, Go, PHP or other backend languages

 # A bit about me
 I'm currently finishing a back end development internship at a startup, with a strong focus on TDD, mob and pair programming, Agile and best practices.